Skip to Content

 When the sugar melts, we add the fragrant geranium leaves, the spices and the chestnuts and cook them together until the syrup sets.
 See detailed instructions here.

-I like flavouring the preserve with fragrant geranium leaves but if you do not have any, you can add some vanilla.
+I like flavouring the preserve with fragrant geranium leaves but if you do not have any, you can add some whole cloves or a cinnamon stick or even vanilla.

 Quince and chestnuts preserve image